 The first equality above follows from the tower rule.
 To control the expected regret, it is thus sufficient to control the $\E\bigl[ N_{a}(T) \bigr]$ quantities for sub-optimal arms $a$.

 \paragraph{Reminder of the existing lower bounds.} The distribution-free lower bound of \citet{AuCBFrSc02} states that for all strategies, for all $T \geq 1$ and all $K \geq 2$,

 where the supremum is taken over all bandit problems $\unu$ over $[0,1]$.
-Hence, a strategy is called optimal from a distribution-free viewpoint if there exists a numerical constant $C$ such that fall $K \geq 2$, for all bandit problems $\unu$ over $[0,1]$, for all $T \geq 1$, the regret is bounded by $R_T \leq C \sqrt{KT}$.
+Hence, a strategy is called optimal from a distribution-free viewpoint if there exists a numerical constant $C$ such that for all $K \geq 2$, for all bandit problems $\unu$ over $[0,1]$, for all $T \geq 1$, the regret is bounded by $R_T \leq C \sqrt{KT}$.

-We denote by $\pset$ the set of all distributions over $[0,1]$.
-The key quantity in stating distribution-dependent lower bounds is based on $\KL$, the Kullback-Leibler divergence between two probability distributions.
-We recall its definition: consider two probability distributions $\nu,\,\nu'$ over $[0,1]$.
-We write $\nu \ll \nu'$ when $\nu$ is absolutely continuous with respect to $\nu'$, and denote by $\d\nu/\d\nu'$ the density (the Radon-Nikodym derivative) of $\nu$ with respect to $\nu'$.
+The key notion in distribution-dependent lower bounds is the Kullback-Leibler divergence $\KL$ between two probability distributions.
+We recall its definition: for two probability distributions $\nu,\,\nu'$ over $[0,1]$, we write $\nu \ll \nu'$ whenever $\nu$ is absolutely continuous with respect to $\nu'$, and denote by $\d\nu/\d\nu'$ the density (the Radon-Nikodym derivative) of $\nu$ with respect to $\nu'$.
 Then,

 Now, the key information-theoretic quantity for stochastic bandit problems is given by an infimum of Kullback-Leibler divergences: for $\nu_a \in \pset$ and $x \in [0,1]$,

 where $\Ed(\nu'_a)$ denotes the expectation of the distribution $\nu'_a$ and where by convention, the infimum of the empty set equals $+\infty$.
 Because of this convention, we may equivalently define $\Kinf$ as